From three-body resonances to bound states in a continuum: pole trajectories: Abstract

 \section{Abstract}

-{We investigate the formation of three-body bound states in the continuum by tracing pole trajectories in the complex energy plane under variation of system parameters.
+{We investigate the formation of three-body bound states in the continuum from resonances by tracing their pole trajectories in the complex energy plane under variation of system parameters.
 Using a one-dimensional model of two identical bosons and a distinguishable particle interacting via Gaussian potentials, we systematically vary the interaction strength, interaction range, and mass ratio.
-Our results confirm the parametric nature of few-body bound states in a continuum (BIC) and extend this characterization to a broader set of system parameters.
-Specifically, we find that variations of both interaction parameters and the mass ratio can lead to the formation of at least one three-body BIC.
-However, the exact shape of trajectories differs, and for the mass ratio variation we find a more regular pattern with multiple BIC locations.
-These results suggest that the mechanism of few-body BIC formation is more sensitive to the kinematic structure of the problem than to the specific details of the two-body interaction.}
+Our results confirm the single-resonance parametric nature of such three-body bound states in a continuum and extend this characterization to a broader parameter space.
+While all parameter variations lead to formation of such states, the mass ratio exhibits a richer structure with multiple locations arranged in regular oscillatory trajectories.
+All three parameters show width minima at a common value of the relative momentum between outgoing subsystems, suggesting some robustness in the formation mechanism.}